Gas Leaf Blower Phase-Out

 Why phase-out gas-powered leaf blowers?

-Health benefits: Gas-burning leaf blowers release harmful pollutants such as carbon monoxide, nitrogen oxide, volatile organic compounds (VOCs) like formaldehyde, and fine particulate pollution.
-Exposure to these pollutants increases the risk of cardiovascular disease, cognitive impacts, and respiratory disease.
+Health: Gas-burning leaf blowers release harmful pollutants such as carbon monoxide, nitrogen oxide, volatile organic compounds (VOCs) like formaldehyde, and fine particulate pollution.
+Exposure to these pollutants can increase the risk of cardiovascular disease, cognitive impairment, and respiratory disease.

-Fewer emissions: Electric leaf blowers do not release harmful greenhouse gases like those produced by gas-burning leaf blowers.
-Using a gas leaf blower for one hour can emit the same amount of greenhouse gases as driving a car over 1000 miles.
+Emissions: Using a gas-powered leaf blower for one hour can emit the same amount of greenhouse gases as driving a gas-powered car over 1000 miles.

-Noise: Gas-powered leaf blowers can operate as loud as 100 decibels which can cause hearing damage and stress from noise pollution.
-That is almost as loud as a jet flyover at a sporting event.
-Electric leaf blowers operate more quietly between 60 to 70 decibels.
+Noise: Gas-powered leaf blowers can operate as loud as 100 decibels, which is almost as loud as a jet flyover at a sporting event.
+This high volume can cause hearing damage and stress from noise pollution.

 Alternatives to gas-powered leaf blowers